nickgravelyn/math-struct-benchmark/README.md

 ## Disassembly

-It's definitely related to the SIMD instructions RyuJit is emitting.
+It's definitely related to the instructions RyuJit is emitting.
 This is what BenchmarkDotNet gives me from the disassembly:

 ```assembly
 ; StructBenchmark.Benchmarks.A_Add()